 DIV.
-1.6.
+1.5.
 EMERGENCY PROVISIONS

 SEC.
-1.6.1.
+1.5.1.
 LOCAL EMERGENCY TEMPORARY REGULATIONS

-A. Declaration of Intent
+A. Declaration of Purpose

-It is the intent and objective of Division 1.6.
-(Emergency Provisions) to establish reasonable and uniform regulations to protect the public welfare and to provide a streamlined method for consideration of applications for temporary use approvals and other land use approvals in an emergency, such as fire, storm, severe earthquake, civil disturbance, or other disaster declared by the Governor.
+It is the purpose and objective of this Division to establish reasonable and uniform regulations to protect the public welfare and to provide a streamlined method for consideration of applications for temporary use approvals and other land use approvals in an emergency, such as fire, storm, severe earthquake, civil disturbance, or other disaster declared by the Governor.